Therapist Or Psychologist?

 Substance use counselors

-A counselor specializing in substance use disorders can help clients struggling with substance use and dependency in their lives.
-Also known as addiction therapists, these providers often have a master's degree or higher in psychology or social work.
+A counselor or therapist specializing in substance use disorders can help clients struggling with substance use and dependency in their lives.
+Also known as addiction therapists, these therapists providers often have a master's degree or higher in psychology or social work.
 In some states, individuals may be able to work as a chemical dependency counselor or support worker with a bachelor's degree and education in the impacts of substance use through an accredited university.

 Grief counselors

 Grief counselors help clients cope with unique impacts of grief and loss.
 Grief counselors can support those who have experienced the death of a loved one, a traumatic experience surrounding loss, or a breakup or divorce.
 Those experiencing depressive disorders, grief, and related concerns due to loss may turn to this type of professional.
 Grief counselors often have a master's degree and specific training in the impact of grief.
-They may work in grief counseling centers, grief camps, or provide individual counseling.
+They may work in grief counseling centers, grief camps, or provide individual counseling or therapy.

 Child and adolescent therapists